alexiscolin/tendermint-cosmos-hero-test/README.md

 ## What could have been done with more time/creative assets

 - Creative development
-    - Animation of the 3D logos of Tendermint and its family companies (need 3D models)
+    - Animation of the 3D logos of Tendermint and its family companies (need 3D models -> I only found the Ethereum logo on creative commons)
     - For better perfomance, the webgl part should be dispatch across components and shoud run one unique background renderer instead of one renderer by component (here heroe section).
 But to pursue this logic the developper needs to have all the specification regarding the page/website/websites.
 This architecture has a potential to be very modular (even outside of Nuxt)
     - Creation and animation of the 3D octogonal design representing apps
     - More visual and animated interactions between blockchains and industries